Timelapse¶

 - Watch the progress as frames are fetched and encoded

-- The video plays back automatically when complete
+- The video plays back automatically when complete; Save As… exports the MP4

 Camera Selection¶

 Click + Add Camera to open the standard Milestone camera picker.
-You can add up to 9 cameras.
-When multiple cameras are selected, they are stitched into a grid layout:
+Up to 9 cameras are supported.
+Multiple cameras are stitched into a grid:

 | Cameras | Layout |